open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 processes. {{< /expand >}}

 {{< card2 "Publication strategy">}}
 We published it only on GitHub.
-There’re some linkings to the wiki from Open Source Ecology in Germany.
+There’re some linking to the wiki from Open Source Ecology in Germany.

 Open Source Ecology helped to disseminate or promote the project in a way.
 We provide information on different platforms to draw more people for us and the Open Source Ecology.